2024 entry (view 2023 entry)

 More about tuition fees, living costs and financial support.

-In philosophy you will study units covering introduction to philosophy, logic, and realism and normativity and undertake an extended essay.
+In philosophy, you will study units covering an introduction to philosophy, logic, realism and normativity and undertake an extended essay.

-For theology, you will take an introductory unit on different religious traditions and a methodology unit in your first year.
-You will also take an optional unit from choices that may include Christianity, Islam, Buddhism, Judaism, Hinduism, Chinese and Japanese religions, and the Philosophy of Religion.
+For theology, in your first year you will take an introductory unit on different religious traditions and a methodological unit on the study of religion as an academic subject.
+You will also take an optional unit from choices that may include Christianity, Islam, Buddhism, Judaism, Hinduism, Chinese and Japanese religions, Ethics, and the Philosophy of Religion.

-In the second year you will continue your studies in philosophy and theology by combining mandatory units with other units of your choice.
+In your second year, you will continue your studies in philosophy and theology by combining mandatory units with other units of your choice.
+You will have the freedom to focus more on philosophy or on religion and theology depending on your interests.

-In the third year you will take three optional units, including a dissertation in an area of special interest to you.
+In your third year, you will take three optional units, including a dissertation in an area of special interest to you.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue